SaiPrakash1997/CS5293sp22-project1/README.md

 #### WEB OR EXTERNAL LIBRARIES:
 1) en_core_web_lg
-2) argparse
-3) nlp
+2) nlp
-4) spacy
+3) spacy
-5) nltk
+4) nltk
-6) pytest
+5) pytest
-7) pyap
+6) pyap

 #### INSTALLATION OF ABOVE LIBRARIES:
 1) en_core_web_lg is a large english pipeline trained on written web text.
 This is automatically installed through Pipfile or you can use this command to install it: pipenv run python -m spacy download en_core_web_lg
-2) pipenv install argparse
-3) pipenv install nlp
+2) pipenv install nlp
-4) pipenv install spacy
+3) pipenv install spacy
-5) pipenv install nltk
+4) pipenv install nltk
-6) pipenv install pytest
+5) pipenv install pytest
-7) pipenv install pyap
+6) pipenv install pyap

 ### Assumptions made in the project
-The following assumptions were made after analyzing the selected files from the provided dataset.
+The following assumptions were made after analyzing the selected files from the provided Enron dataset.

 Definition of names: I am defining name as people's name.
 It might be first name or last name or middle name.
 * In redactNames() method, my assumption is that spacy and nltk libraries identifies all the names in the file.
 But there are few edge cases where it fails to identify, few formats are mentioned below.